-The Pianoteq history is strongly connected to the outstanding career of Philippe Guillaume, who, so to speak, had three lives in one.
+The Pianoteq history is strongly connected to the outstanding career of P. Guillaume, who, so to speak, had three lives in one.

 In a first life he was a high level expert in piano tuning and piano restoration.
 He worked with prestigious artists like Maria João Pires and Alicia de la Rocha.

 Then at age 30, he started a second life with basic studies in mathematics and succeeded brilliantly in the prestigious French Agrégation competition.
 He earned in a very short time the title of Doctor in Applied Mathematics degree, then became a full professor, and the Director of the Department of Mathematics of INSA-Toulouse, France.

 The adventure of Pianoteq started when Philippe Guillaume tuned his first piano and when he wrote his first mathematical model.

 The third life of Philippe Guillaume is devoted to developing and promoting Pianoteq.

 With the help of his colleagues and a carefully chosen team of experienced musicians, the complex instrument step by step turned into a vivid and convincing piano simulation which makes it the very first piano of its kind.

 Conception of the physical model by Pr.
 P. Guillaume.
 Before his current career within applied mathematics, he was a piano tuner and restorer.
 His interest in piano modeling resulted in what we call the fourth piano generation.

 Software research and development by Dr. J. Pommier mathematician and engineer, who implemented the real time physical simulation, resulting in a vivid instrument.